-Overview In this release, BGR looks at a proposed ordinance to reform one area of service contracting in Jefferson Parish.
+Overview In this release, BGR looks at a proposed Jefferson Parish Council ordinance to reform one area of service contracting in parish government.

-Overview The Bureau of Governmental Research today releases Inside Outsourcing: A Year in the Life of City Contracting.
-Building from an analysis of hundreds of City contracts in effect during 2009, BGR provides a broad overview of City contracting and discusses key problem areas that require the attention of the current administration and City Council.
+Overview Inside Outsourcing: A Year in the Life of City Contracting builds from an analysis of hundreds of City contracts in effect during 2009 to provide a broad overview of City contracting and discuss key problem areas that require the attention of the current administration and the New Orleans City Council.

-Overview Contracting with Confidence: Professional Services Contracting Reform in New Orleans (March 2010) presents a new model to improve contract administration and restore faith in the contracting process.
+Overview Contracting with Confidence: Professional Services Contracting Reform in New Orleans presents a new model to improve contract administration in City government and restore faith in the contracting process.

 Overview With the primary on the way, BGR submitted questions to all mayoral candidates on topics in four areas: the city’s budget, city services, infrastructure and blight.
 Four candidates – Rob Couhig, John Georges, Mitch Landrieu and James Perry – responded.
 BGR is presenting the Q&A to the public in a web-only, four-part series, Questions […]

 Overview As part of BGR Reports, a web-based series of reports BGR began publishing following the 2005 Hurricane Katrina disaster, BGR comments on a $3 million contract for recovery planning in New Orleans awarded without inviting competition.
 BGR also provides links below to documents referenced in the report: 2004 Request for Statement of Qualifications 2004 […]

 Overview BGR challenged New Orleans mayoral candidates to implement BGR’s model for professional services contracting reform within 90 days of assuming office.